sygmaprotocol/sygma-shared-configuration/README.md

 ## Shared Domains Configuration

-Shared domains configuration for all Sygma services:
+Format of shared domains configuration for all Sygma services:

 ```json
 {